How Indiana Could Make Way For Other States To Gamble

 The other six locations with temporary licenses are as follows:

-This is a big advantage for the casinos as they are not having to build sportsbooks from scratch, while the operators get to grow their brands and revenue further.
-Its a win-win situation.
+This is a significant advantage for the casinos as they do not have to build Sportsbooks from scratch, while the operators get to grow their brands and revenue further.
+It’s a win-win situation.
 One of the most recent operators to launch is MGM Indiana.
 They are partnered with the Belterra Casino Resort in Florence.
 The Indiana Gaming Commission (IGC) granted authorization for BetMGM to go live on February 25, 2020, and they have been a big draw ever since.

-The list of operators in Indiana (also referred to as Hoosier bookies) includes such familiar names as FanDuel and DraftKings, both of whom are already live in New Jersey, Pennsylvania and West Virginia.
-They could be joined by the following operators, all of whom are stepping up activities in the hope of having a presence in the state:
+The list of operators in Indiana (also referred to as Hoosier bookies) includes such familiar names as FanDuel Indiana Sportsbook and DraftKings Indiana, both of whom are already live in New Jersey, Pennsylvania, Colorado, and West Virginia.
+They could be soon joined by the following operators, all of whom are stepping up activities in the hope of having a presence in the state:

 Like most of the US, the legal gambling age in Indiana is 21 and above.
 Anyone aged 21 or older can legally bet in the state.
 You also need to be physically situated within state borders.
-That includes visitors too and like what is already happening in New Jersey, players from neighboring states can cross into Indiana to place bets.
-Operators are using geo-fencing software – combining IP, Celluar and WiFi data – to administer this essential requirement of their licenses.
+That includes visitors too, and like what is already happening in New Jersey & Pennsylvania, where players from neighboring states can cross into Indiana to place bets.
+Operators are using geofencing software – combining IP, Cellular, and WiFi data – to administer this essential requirement of their licenses.
 The use of VPNs is not permitted.
 As long as you are physically inside the state, you can place your bet anywhere.
 You can read more about Geolocation and any issues on our sportsbook geolocation guide.

 It’s easier to list what you can’t bet on as it’s a short one: